-In 2014, the organization UX for Good is focused on how to bring the impact of visiting a genocide memorial into everyday thought or action.
+In 2014, the organization UX for Good is focused on how to increase the impact of visiting a genocide memorial.
 The description of the year’s challenge is as follows: “The profound feelings genocide memorials elicit are a powerful fuel.
 What can we do to convert them into meaningful and sustainable action?”
-The UX for Good website goes on to say that memorials and museums about mass killings are “intended as an antidote to genocide itself – teaching us and moving us to ensure we will never again be detached and complicit.”
-Most of humanity wants to prevent a recurrence of genocide.
-Yet, killing and abuses of human rights occur in the present day.
-Darfur.
-North Korea.
-Myanmar.
-Nigeria.
-The perpetrators keep appearing, over and over.
+Perhaps better experience design can decrease the killing and abuses of human rights that still occur in the present day: Darfur, North Korea, Myanmar, Nigeria, etc. The perpetrators still get created.
 Humanity’s fear of these powerful villains is omnipresent.
-The re-appearance of a monstrous despot permeates the storyline of much literature: Lord of the Rings, Harry Potter, etc. Even saying the villain’s name is considered bad luck.
+It permeates our stories: Lord of the Rings, Harry Potter.
+Even saying the villain’s name is tantamount to invoking him.
+Here’s how I explore the issue of genocide and remembrance, as it relates to my work in researching software product problem spaces.

-How can individuals convert emotional empathy with past victims into prevention of current and future perpetrators?
-The UX for Good project participants will go to Kigali, Rwanda, to experience the memorial there.
-I was just in Warsaw, Poland.
-What happened in each of these places is different, yet similar in some ways.
+I was in Warsaw, Poland, in April 2014.
 From the first hour of my arrival in Warsaw, I became aware of the history of that city.
 The taxi passed statues and monuments with soldiers depicted, and right in front of the hotel, there was a sculpture of a railcar full of jagged crosses.
 Clearly it signified the death of its occupants.

 During a discussion with Andrea Resmini and Konstantin Weiss, both speakers at the UX Poland conference, the topic of us-versus-them thinking came up.
 Konstantin told us the social psychologist Harald Welzer has outlined the process by which one group demonizes another.
 It begins when Group A sees Group B as a threat to something they have or something they want.
 Group A then demonstrates to their members the threat by assigning some violence to Group B. “They won’t register themselves, so they must intend to do something subversive.”
 Group A has an excuse to strike the first blow, to head off the troubles that Group B will supposedly cause.
 And along with this Group A describes Group B members as not being fully human—sub-human.
 Inferior.
 Carriers of pestilence and deformed ideas.
 Thus Group A members feel little moral compunction about maltreating Group B. Harald Welzer and Sönke Neitzel wrote a book, Soldaten-On Fighting, Killing, and Dying, which includes transcripts from Nazi soldiers in British prisoner camps.
 These transcripts seem to demonstrate how deeply the soldiers bought in to the idea that anyone not from their own group was deserving of distrust, abuse, or death.
 The same goes for the other side in that war: the Allied bombing of Dresden.
 Hiroshima and Nagasaki.
 Japanese internment camps in the U.S. and the much earlier Chinese Exclusion Act … and still before that, the Indian Removal Act.